 Point-of-entry (POE) water treatment systems are designed to reduce hardness and/or contaminants throughout your entire home for daily use, such as showering or doing laundry and dishes.
 Examples include water softeners like Pura Soft and water refining and filtration systems like Pura Refine and Pura Refine Max.

 Point-of-use (POU) products treat water right before you consume it.
 This includes gravity devices such as countertop pitchersand reverse osmosis units installed underneath sinks.
 Pura Fresh is an example of a POU product.

-A carbon filter uses activated carbon to physically block out contaminants, on top of reducing harmful chemicals through absorption.
+A carbon filter uses activated carbon to physically block out contaminants, on top of reducing harmful chemicals through adsorption.
 Water is pressure-forced through activated carbon filters to effectively remove contaminants such as chlorine, sediment and more.
 Through the carbon filtration process, unpleasant odors and tastes are also removed, leaving your water tasting fresh.
 Carbon filter systems can be used as a point-of-entry device for your whole home, like Pura Clean, or as a point-of-use device for specific taps.